dariocc/blog.dario.nu/content/posts/good-old-bash-for-ci-scripts/index.md

 Thank you for making it to the end and see you in the next article!

 <!-- References -->

-## TODO

-- fail_trap example
-- functions that depend on external inputs

 [os-command-injection]: https://owasp.org/www-community/attacks/Command_Injection
 [parameter-expansion]: https://www.gnu.org/software/bash/manual/html_node/Shell-Parameter-Expansion.html